Can piano be self-taught?

 Two famous pianists who started self-learning and their approach.

-This article will mainly emphasize on two popular pianists from the classical genre who started their career from learning the piano without an instructor, in order to identify their approach and whether having eventually a tutor helped them in any way.
+If you are wondering if you can teach yourself piano, this article might give you some inspirational ideas and references will mainly emphasize on two popular pianists from the classical genre who started their career from learning the piano without an instructor, in order to identify their approach and whether having eventually a tutor helped them in any way.

 The two pianists that will be explored are Lucas Debargue and Paul Lewis.